Much ado about FinTech

 By Evelyn Dan Epelle

 By emphasizing how traditional banks have failed to facilitate financial inclusion at the lower echelon, opportunities to further productize and innovate for the informal sector have opened up.
-For example, an in-depth analysis of survey data that criticized financial inclusion in Sub-Saharan Africa (SSA) showed that FinTech solutions specifically designed for Nigeria must target the unique needs of local communities, to be deemed impactful.
+For example, an in-depth analysis of survey data that criticized financial inclusion in Sub-Saharan Africa (SSA) showed that FinTech solutions specifically designed for Nigeria must target the unique needs of local communities to be deemed impactful.

 Reaching the unbanked will require mass empowerment through fiscal policies that catalyze a dire need for long-term savings.
 After all, the more money that one has, the more long-term that one can think.
 Informal saving channels exist partly because, although the poor do not save, it creates a sense of security as they model the survival skills of the rich.